-Dying eggs with onion skins is a popular way to dye eggs in Russia, former Soviet states and Orthodox countries.
+Dyeing Russian Easter Eggs with onion skins is a popular way to dye eggs in Russia, former Soviet states and Orthodox countries.
 The color is meant to come out red, which symbolizes the blood of Christ, and the hard shell symbolizes the tomb.
 When dyeing eggs with onion skins, the colors usually range from dark orange, to brown to a red brown.
-They are similar to Greek Eggs.
+They are similar to Greek Orthodox Easter Eggs.

 It's a great chemical free way to celebrate Easter.
 The other way we naturally dye eggs is using red cabbage.
 The eggs turn out an amazing blue color, check out the recipe here.
 With all natural dyes, the longer the eggs sit in the natural dye, the deeper and darker the colors will be, regardless if you use white or brown eggs.

 Traditionally we take these dyed Russian Easter Eggs and take turns trying to crack each others eggs.
 One person holds the egg and the other taps the top of their egg, hoping not to break their own, but their opponents.
 The winner is the person who successfully cracks their opponents egg.
 The cracked egg symbolizes Christ's resurrection from the tomb.
 As we celebrate Easter, we greet each other with Христос воскрес (Christ is Risen) to which we reply Воистину воскрес (He is Truly Risen).

 These Easter Eggs aren't just for decoration, you eat them of course!
-I usually just eat the eggs with salt, but with so many eggs, I also make Olivye – Russian Potato Salad and Shuba Herring Salad, or Mimosa Salad; staples at a Russian celebration table.
+I usually just eat the eggs with salt, but with so many eggs, I also make Olivye - Russian Potato Salad and Shuba Herring Salad, or Mimosa Salad; essentials at a Russian celebration table.
 Remember to keep the dyed eggs refrigerated until serving.
 It seems wasteful to make Easter Eggs and not to eat them!